Cricket-Smith piles on agony for England after let-off | Devdiscourse

-Steve Smith capitalized on a number of lucky reprieves to march on to an unbeaten 173 by tea and put Australia on 369-5 on the second day of the fourth Ashes Test.
+Steve Smith capitalized on a number of lucky reprieves to march on to an unbeaten 173 by tea and put Australia on 369-5 on the second day of the fourth Ashes test against England on Thursday.
 Smith and captain Tim Paine combined for 145 for the sixth wicket, batting throughout the afternoon session as Australia assumed a commanding position as they search for the victory that will ensure they retain the Ashes.

 The top-ranked test batsman in the world, Smith had made his third century of the series and was on 118 when he was caught by Ben Stokes at slip off left-arm spinner Jack Leach.
 Unfortunately for the hosts, their joy turned to misery when video officials deemed Leach had delivered a no-ball.
 As Smith was making his way towards the pavilion, the video reviewers spotted that Leach's front foot was not behind the crease when he let go of the ball, handing the Australian his second reprieve of the day.